 A Rescue Built on Experience

 UK Spaniel Rescue was formed by individuals with extensive experience in spaniel ownership, dog behaviour, and rescue work.
-Their team includes qualified force-free behaviourists, rescue coordinators, and longtime spaniel lovers, all working together to support both dogs and people.
+Their team includes qualified force-free behaviourists, rescue coordinators, and long-time spaniel lovers, all working together to support both dogs and people.

 With a shared belief in ongoing learning and collaboration, the team brings together years of knowledge and hands-on care.
 Their approach combines compassion with clarity: every dog is assessed individually, and every adopter or foster carer is supported throughout the process.